-The Education Directorate’s Fraud and Corruption Framework complies with the requirements of the ACT Integrity Policy (2010) and incorporates the Fraud and Corruption, Prevention and Response Plan.
-The Director-General’s Financial Instructions (Integrity and Reporting) and the School Management Manual (Fraud Control and Prevention) describe the fraud and corruption control processes for undertaking risk assessments, delivering education and awareness programs, and recording and reporting fraud.
+The Fraud and Corruption, Prevention and Response Plan 2013-15 (the Plan), Director-General's Instruction (Integrity and Reporting) and the School Management Manual (Fraud Control and Auditing) describe the fraud and corruption control processes for undertaking risk assessments, delivering education and awareness programs, and recording and reporting fraud.
+The processes establish a robust approach to fraud and corruption minimisation and prevention and, ultimately, the promotion of voluntary compliance.
+Staff can access the Plan on the Directorate's intranet site.

 Risks identified in the Plan and mitigation strategies are reported to the Director-General and the Audit Committee.
 This ensures that the potential for fraud or corruption is mitigated with appropriate controls.

-The Directorate, in conjunction with the Australian Education Union, has developed the Teachers’ Code of Professional Practice.
-A copy is made available to all new teachers, including casual teachers, on commencement.
-All new teachers are also required to undertake an online training on the Code as part of their induction program.
+The Directorate, in conjunction with the Australian Education Union, has developed the Teachers' Code of Professional Practice, which incorporates guidelines and case studies of a wide range of issues related to teacher conduct and principles of ethical public service.
+A copy is provided to all new teachers, including casual teachers, upon commencement and new teachers are also required to undertake an online learning program on the Teachers' Code of Professional Practice as part of their induction program.
+Copies are provided to schools on request and are available on the Directorate's website.

-There were three reported incidents concerning fraud in the 2015-16 financial year.
-Following an investigation it was found that in one instance, fraud had not occurred.
-Investigations relating to the other two reported incidents continue.
+There was one reported incident of fraud in the 2014-15 financial year.
+Following an investigation it was found that fraud had not occurred.

 For further information contact: